 Transactional emails are one of the key touchpoints for anyone using your products or services.
-Welcome emails provide an opportunity to make a good first impression; digests and notification emails can help folks stay on top of their work; order confirmation and delivery update messages give customers peace of mind.
+Welcome emails provide an opportunity to make a good first impression; notification emails can help folks stay on top of their work; order confirmation and delivery update messages give customers peace of mind.

 But designing and building transactional emails is a tricky process: they’re difficult to test, your team doesn’t see or interact with them regularly, and from a design standpoint, they can be limiting and somewhat boring work for most designers.
 The result is that transactional emails are frequently an afterthought, but they shouldn’t be.

 Ideally, you should think of transactional email as just another interface to your product or service, which means it should receive all of the attention you’d give to designing any other customer interaction—and this is what this guide will help you do.